gianjaeger/ASD-detection-from-speech/README.md

 ## Data Availability

 The folder **step3-normalized_data**, which should contain all collected speech snippets, is left empty for privacy and storage reasons.
-Researchers or interested parties may request access to the original audio recordings directly from the author.
+Please contact me for access to raw audio recordings.

 ## Quick Start